zarina-vakhitova/criminology_geography/README.md

 region is described as holding a share of authorship, that is the share of corresponding authors, not of all authors.

-**Countries drawn on** (the vertical axis of the journal explorer) is the inverse Herfindahl index of author countries.
-A journal scoring 1 takes essentially all its authors from a single country; a journal scoring 10 spreads them as evenly as ten countries would.

 **Research focus** (the map) counts an article once for the country it studies, identified from its title and abstract by a dictionary validated against independent human coding.
 Articles with no particular country focus, or comparing several, are not mapped.
 Regional